The Lawn Care Guide

 - 0-50 ppm – 6 pounds per 1,000 square feet.

 - 51-100 ppm – 4 pounds per 1,000 square feet.

 - 101-150 ppm – 2 pounds per 1,000 square feet.

 - 151+ ppm doesn’t need any added potassium.

-How much potassium to add for established lawns:
+How much potassium do I add for established lawns?

 Your soil test will provide you with the indication of how much potassium you’ll need for your lawn if already established.
 Just make sure you know if your turfgrass is low or high-maintenance and you’re ready to apply the right amount of fertilizer.